 By protecting your keys in hardware and preventing them from being accessed by third parties, AWS CloudHSM can help you comply with the most stringent regulatory and contractual requirements for key protection.

-AWS CloudHSM is available in multiple AZs and Regions to help you build highly available applications that require strong key protection.
-You can also use AWS CloudHSM with your compatible on-premise HSMs to securely store keys in your datacenter.
+AWS CloudHSM is available in multiple Regions and Availability Zones (AZs) to help you build highly available applications that require strong key protection.
+The CloudHSM Command Line Interface (CLI) Tools can help can help you configure high availability (HA) groups that span multiple availability zones, so you can build resilient applications.
+In the unlikely event of a hardware failure, you can launch a new CloudHSM instance and replicate the keys to the new HSM with a few commands.
+You can also use AWS CloudHSM with your compatible on-premises HSMs to securely store keys in your datacenter.
 This increases key durability and gives you the flexibility to securely migrate keys in and out of AWS.

-CloudHSMs are in your VPC, so it is easy to use them with your Amazon EC2 applications.
-You use standard Amazon VPC security mechanisms to control access to your CloudHSMs.
+CloudHSM instances are in your VPC, so it is easy to use them with your Amazon EC2 applications.
+You use standard Amazon VPC security mechanisms to control access to CloudHSM instances.

-By placing CloudHSMs in your VPC near your EC2 instances, you can reduce network latency and increase the performance of your AWS applications that use HSMs.
+By placing CloudHSM instances in your VPC near your EC2 instances, you can reduce network latency and increase the performance of your AWS applications that use HSMs.